adrianensis/ThiefEngine/README.md

 >The good thing is that I have learned about powerful, complex and weird stuff like Game Engine Architecture, Graphics Engine Architecture, how read huge programming books, Physics Engine Architecture, Collision Detection Algorithms and much more.

->I highly recommend it if you want to really learn about video games internals/game engine programming
+>I highly recommend it if you want to really learn about video games internals/game engine programming.

 >Well... maybe if you want to learn about algebra, arithmetic, trigonometry, numerical integration/differentiation, vector operations, affine transformations, geometry and physics too.<br>¯\\\_(ツ)_/¯

+>Why did I name it 'Thief Engine'? ¯\\\_(ツ)_/¯

 ## Features